Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Experimental Results

 In Fig.~\ref{fig:Rate_over_SNR}, we evaluate the impact of SNR on the achievable SE for the hybrid beamforming task under different channel acquisition schemes, including both pilot-based channel estimation and sensing-aided channel inference methods.
 The channel acquisition period is set to $T_{ca}$ = 2.5 ms. As shown in the figure, the proposed method consistently outperforms all benchmark schemes across the SNR range considered.
-Compared to conventional pilot-based channel estimation schemes (LS, LASSO, and diffusion), the performance gain arises from two factors: improved channel estimation accuracy and the ability to reuse the channel acquisition time for data transmission, thereby enhancing the overall spectral efficiency by reducing the pilot overhead through computation.
+Compared to conventional pilot-based channel estimation schemes (i.e., LS, LASSO, DDPM and DDIM), the performance gain arises from two factors, namely improved channel estimation accuracy and the ability to reuse the channel acquisition time for data transmission.
+This indicates that the overall SE can be enhanced by reducing the pilot overhead through computation.
 Moreover, the SE improvement over the KNN-based channel inference scheme arises from more accurate channel inference in dynamic environments enabled by sensing environmental variations.
 While the multimodal sensing-aided beam selection method can also adapt to environmental dynamics, our scheme leverages the full CSI and thus yields more precise and stable beamforming decisions, leading to further SE gains.